-Postnatal psychosis (also called postpartum or puerperal psychosis) is less common and can develop in the first week, and up to 12 weeks, after childbirth.
+Postnatal psychosis (also called postpartum or puerperal psychosis) is less common than postnatal depression and can develop in the first week, or up to 12 weeks, after childbirth.
 It involves having difficulties thinking clearly, extreme mood swings, seeing or hearing things that are not there (hallucinations), feeling everyone is against you (paranoia) and powerful delusions (beliefs that clearly conflict with reality).
 This is a medical emergency and a doctor should be contacted immediately.

 Postnatal depression and fathers